GeoscienceAustralia/PyRate/docs/usage.rst

 Coherence masking
 ^^^^^^^^^^^^^^^^^

-If specified, ``prepifg`` will perform coherence masking of the unwrapped interferogram before multilooking and cropping is performed.
-This requires corresponding coherence images for each unwrapped interferogram.
+If specified, ``prepifg`` will perform coherence masking on the interferograms before multilooking and cropping is performed.
+This requires corresponding coherence images for each interferogram.
+The purpose of this is to remove the poor quality phase observations to leave a set of high-quality pixels.
+Pixels with coherence values below a certain threshold will be set to the NoDataValue.
+Note that the number of valid pixels (i.e. pixels not equal to NoDataValue) in each interferogram will be different after coherence masking.

 Coherence masking is enabled by setting the ``cohmask`` argument to ``1`` in the configuration file.
 A threshold, ``cohthresh`` needs to be provided.
 If ``cohfiledir`` is provided, this is where PyRate will look for coherence images.
-If not provided it will look in observations directory where the unwrapped interferograms exist (``obsdir`` in config).
-The available coherence filenames need tospecified in a file list and provided as the ``cohfilelist`` parameter.
+If not provided it will look in the observations directory where the interferograms exist (``obsdir`` in config).
+The available coherence filenames need to be specified in a file list and provided as the ``cohfilelist`` parameter.

 Image transformations: multilooking and cropping